Reading Time: 7 minutes

 Other Services at New Connections Counseling Center in Baltimore, MD

 A relationship is made up of two individual people with their own unique life experiences.
 New Connections Counseling Center offers individual relationship counseling as it is important to nurture one’s self in order to nurture one’s relationships with others.
-Additionally, anxiety, depression, past trauma, and substance abuse can impact how one relates, interacts, and connects with others.
-At New Connections, we provide anxiety therapy, therapy for depression, and alcohol abuse treatment.
-We also offer therapy for sexual assault survivors.
+Additionally, anxiety, depression, and past trauma can impact how one relates, interacts, and connects with others.
+At New Connections, we provide anxiety therapy, therapy for depression, therapy for sexual assault survivors, and more.
 Reach out for more information or help.

 Spread the love